 Buses

-Metrobus is the official bus service provider in Johannesburg, but routes are limited.
-Unless one lives in or near the city centre, which most expats stay away from, they won't be able to use the Metrobus system to get to work.
-Another option is the Gautrain bus services, although designed to link commuters to the Gautrain, this is still a useful system on its own and can be used independently of the Gautrain itself.
+Metrobus is Johannesburg’s official bus service provider, but routes are limited.
+Unless you live in or near the city centre, which most expats avoid, you won’t be able to use the Metrobus system to get to work.
+Another option is the Gautrain bus service.
+Although designed to link commuters to the Gautrain, this is still a useful system on its own and can be used independently of the Gautrain itself.

 Cape Town has a rapid bus service called MyCiTi, which also offers a shuttle service from the airport to the city.
 Ordinary buses in Cape Town are run by Golden Arrow Bus Services and aren’t particularly reliable.
 Those more interested in sightseeing than commuting should consider a bus tour.
 Cape Town’s red Hop-on, Hop-off Tour Bus is a popular way to go sightseeing.